 Consider, for example, developing speech capabilities.
 Students must create the overall conversational structure for the party; develop a drink menu and an easy way to address it; make the robot sound friendly and human; create a database for the contextual memory; and integrate their work with other groups.

-The students used IBM Watson Assistant and the Python language to build the conversational structure.
+The students used IBM watsonx Assistant and the Python language to build the conversational structure.
 They created the drink menu in Java, deployed Redis for the in-memory database and tapped the Robot Operating System (ROS) for technology integration.
 After a semester, Pepper was ready to serve.

 An exploration of AI in daily life